raublekick/phx-covid-businesses/README.md

 ## Reusable component descriptions

 ### Notification Icon
+The notification icon component is an icon that displays a tooltip upon hover.

 | Name | Type | Description|Values
 |------|------|------------|-----|
 |Icon|String|The material icon to display|&lt;any material icon name&gt;|